freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Both easy to use and highly customizable, Wordpress offers an easy solution for both web developers and non-web developers alike to create a site.

-Just a few advantages of WordPress:
+Just to name a few advantages of WordPress:
 * Users are able to manage their Wordpress webpage from any computer
 * Has a blog built-in and ready to go whenever applicable.
 * Has plugins, which extend functionality to WordPress sites.
 * Wordpress sites can be hosted on any server running the LAMP stack

+Whether it is page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.

 ### WordPress as Blogging Platform